djalilhebal/notes/README.md

-# notes
+# Notes
-My public "chaotic" notes about programming and junk
+My public "chaotic" notes about programming and junk~